Bulaklak sa City Jail

 Bulaklak sa City Jail (The Flowers of the City Jail) is a 1984 Filipino neo noir crime prison drama film directed by Mario O'Hara from a story and screenplay written by Lualhati Bautista, based on her novel of the same name that was serialized in Liwayway from 1982 to 1983.
 Starring Nora Aunor, Gina Alajar, Celia Rodriguez, Perla Bautista, Maya Valdez, Zenaida Amador, and Maritess Gutierrez, the film depicts the situation of women in the city jail.

 Produced by Cherubim Films, the film was theatrically released on December 25, 1984, as one of the official entries for the 10th Metro Manila Film Festival.
 In 2019, it was digitally restored and remastered by ABS-CBN Film Restoration, in association with Kantana Thailand and Wildsound Studios.

-The movie tackles the indictment of people wrongfully accused, or denied justice in their prison sentence, as well as the state of the penal system in the Philippines.

 Plot

-Angela Aguilar (Nora Aunor), a nightclub singer, was sent to the women's section of the Manila City Jail for the crime of frustrated murder, while awaiting trial.
-Immediately upon incarceration, she is sexually assaulted by Barbie Berenguer (Maya Valdez), a lesbian prison overseer, and other women in the jail, and her clothes are taken from her.
+Angela Aguilar, a nightclub singer, was sent to the women's section of the Manila City Jail for the crime of frustrated murder, while awaiting trial.
+Immediately upon incarceration, she is sexually assaulted by Barbie Berenguer, a lesbian prison overseer, and other women in the jail, and her clothes are taken from her.

-Angela shares her cell with Juliet Navarete (Gina Alajar) who was charged with estafa, Viring (Perla Bautista) who was imprisoned for killing her husband and who is taking care of her daughter inside of her jail cell, Lena (Celia Rodriguez) who engages in sexual work inside the jail cell with male prisoners.
+Angela shares her cell with Juliet Navarete, who was charged with estafa, Viring, who was imprisoned for killing her husband and is taking care of her daughter inside her jail cell, and Lena, who engages in sexual work inside the jail cell with male prisoners.

 The conditions in the jail cell are poor, and the women are subjected to abuse.